EazyReal/SynNLI/MNLI/src/.ipynb_checkpoints/README-checkpoint.md

 ## Future Supported Usage
 - pip install -r requirements
-+ add configs folder for various config
+- + add configs folder for various config
+- note that should take lemmatized as node attr if use work embedding